Seedarchangel/TuChart/Example_Graphs/En_US.md

 TuChart
 =================
-TuChart is a plotting tool for the stock market of China.
+TuChart is a plotting tool for stock market of China.

 ## Usage Examples